IHE/pharm-mpd/input/pagecontent/usecases.md

-The use cases this profile intends to supposr are described here.
+The use cases this profile intends to support are described here.
 For each case, the variation is :

 1. Prescription with validation
   * depending on the drug type - e.g. narcotics